 Socks for brown shoes

-You often ask us what socks to wear with brown shoes.
+You often ask us what socks will complement your favourite brown shoes.
 Again, with reference to the colour wheel, you can see that the complementary colours – yellows and oranges go well, as do cool blues from the other side of the circle.

 There’s a plethora of patterned socks to choose from, but to stay the right side of the divide between stylish and garish, our advice is to lean towards the traditional, especially if you’re going for a formal or smart casual look.
 If your suit features a pin stripe, or any kind of check thread, avoid bold stripes or geometric patterns on your socks because they’ll clash with the rest of your outfit.